Sony's PlayStation buys Bungie, game studio with Xbox ties

 Xbox’s top executive, Phil Spencer, told news site Axios last year that “we’ve learned a lot” since letting go of Bungie.
 Spencer on Monday tweeted his congratulations to PlayStation for “adding a talented team” to its game studios.

-Bungie employs about 900 people and is based not far from Microsoft’s headquarters in Redmond, Washington.
+Bungie started in Chicago in 1991 and made its early hits, such as Myth and Marathon, for personal computers.
+It now employs about 900 people and is based not far from Microsoft’s headquarters in Redmond, Washington.
+Sony’s video game division is centered in San Mateo, California.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.